hkhc/electricspock/README.md

 ## What's new

-The latest version is 0.7
+The latest version is 0.7.
+Past history of the library is [over there](history.md).

-Version 0.7 tested with Robolectric 3.5.1.
+Version 0.7 tested with Robolectric 3.5.1 and Android Gradle Plugin 3.0.1.

-Version 0.6 supports @Config annotation of Robolectric, and tested with Robolectric 3.4.2.

-Version 0.5 Compatible with Robolectric 3.3.x.
-Reorganize yet again, maximal reuse of code from RobolectricTestRunner

-Version 0.4 reorganize code structure, new ElectricSuite class

-Version 0.3.1 fix an issue to build with jitpack.

-Version 0.3 is built as JAR rather than AAR to make gradle detect `ElectricSpecification` as JUnit class properly.

-Version 0.2 is updated to work with Robolectric 3.2.
+_IMPORTANT_: Starting from this version, the library will no longer expose the dependent library implicitly.
+This means you have to add dependencies of Robolectric, Spock Framework and Groovy explicitly.
+This reduce the chances of version conflict in future.
+See [Installation](#installation-gradle) for details.

 For those who stick to Robolectric 3.2, please use version 0.4.1.